 What is a Brokerage Account?

 A brokerage account is a type of investment account that one can open with a brokerage firm.
 The brokerage account can be opened by an individual or an entity, such as an LLC.
 It can be funded by depositing money into this account by writing a check, wiring money, or a fund transfer.
-Once funds have been deposited, the available funds can be used to buy or sell different types of investment securities, such as individual stocks, exchange traded funds (ETFs), mutual funds, bonds, etc.
+Once funds have been deposited, the available funds can be used to buy or sell different types of investment securities, such as individual stocks, exchange-traded funds (ETFs), mutual funds, bonds, etc.

 A brokerage account is the only way one can invest in traditional securities.
-There is no limit on the number of brokerage accounts you can open.
+There is no limit on the number of brokerages accounts you can open.
 One should be aware of the financial strength of your broker and the extent of its Securities Investor Protection Corporation or SIPC coverage.
 This is the insurance that compensates investors if their stock brokerage firm goes bankrupt.